 How does adaptive testing work on the SAT?

-The digital SAT will be more similar to that second scenario, with two sections—the first, a combined Reading & Writing; the second, Math—each split into two sets of questions, called modules.
+The SAT is now more similar to that second scenario, with two sections—the first, a combined Reading & Writing; the second, Math—each split into two sets of questions, called modules.
 Each section’s first module will include a mix of easy, medium, and hard questions.
 How the student does on these questions will determine the difficulty level of the second module in that section.

 The student’s performance on the first module will also lock their score for that section into a certain range.
-The College Board has not openly shared the precise scoring, but we can make some educated guesses about how it works, using scoring ranges we’ve estimated from the released exams.
+Here are some scoring ranges we’ve estimated from the released exams.

 For example, if a student has a strong performance on the first math module, they might have the opportunity to score within the 440-800 range on that section as a whole, whereas if they don’t answer enough questions correctly on the first module, it might not be possible to make up enough ground on the second to break 600.

-The change means the test can be a full hour shorter—down from 3 hours to 2—yet still be an accurate measure of a student’s skill level.
+The new test is a full hour shorter—down from 3 hours to 2—yet is still an accurate measure of a student’s skill level.

-For some students, especially those with limited test-taking endurance, the shorter test will be a much more attractive option than the ACT, which is still more than 3 hours long and has no plans to change its format any time soon.
+For some students, especially those with limited test-taking endurance, the shorter test is a much more attractive option than the ACT, which is still more than 3 hours long for students who choose to complete the optional Science section.

 Is the test still fair?

-The College Board claims that the new test is just as effective a measure of a student’s abilities as the old paper-based exam.
+The College Board claims that the digital version of the test is just as effective a measure of a student’s abilities as the old paper-based exam.
 As test prep experts, we believe them.

-The way the College Board is approaching the adaptive element of the exam—with an algorithm that accounts for question type and difficulty, utilizing testing data from the more than 35,000 students who participated in pilot test dates—makes us optimistic that students will receive scores on the new digital test that are comparable to what they would have scored on the old paper test.
+The way the College Board approached the adaptive element of the exam—with an algorithm that accounts for question type and difficulty, utilizing testing data from the more than 35,000 students who participated in pilot test dates—makes us optimistic that the scores students receive on the new digital test are comparable to what they would have scored on the old paper test.

 One worry we tend to hear about adaptive tests like this is that if a student bombs the first question set, they can recover somewhat but can’t totally recover.
-But that could have been the case on the paper exam as well; if a student really struggles with the paper test’s first Math section, they might not be able to make up for it on the next section.
-So we don’t want this change to an adaptive model to cause undue stress or for students to focus too much on trying to guess which question set they got for the second module and what scoring range they’re in.
+But that could have been the case on the paper exam as well; if a student really struggled with the paper test’s first Math section, they might not be able to make up for it on the next section.
+So the adaptive model shouldn't cause undue stress or cause students to focus too much on trying to guess which question set they got for the second module and what scoring range they’re in.
 We want students to focus on one question, one step at a time.

 Is the adaptive test right for my student?

-Students who tend to start tests strong should benefit from this change to the SAT.
-They’ll be rewarded by a strong performance on that first module and a higher score overall.
+Students who tend to start tests strong should benefit from the adaptive nature of the SAT.
+They will be rewarded by a strong performance on that first module and a higher score overall.

-Students with test-taking anxiety or who need time to warm up and find their groove could have a harder time with the new test.
+Students with test-taking anxiety or who need time to warm up and find their groove could have a harder time with an adaptive test.
 However, the new test gives students additional time to answer each question, which should help alleviate some of the pressure they experience on test day and provide them with some wiggle room to settle in.

-Either way, adaptive testing is going to have an impact on students’ test-taking strategy because it’s a new kind of test for most high schoolers.
-ArborBridge’s tutoring team has a ton of experience in this area, and we are ready to prepare students to adjust their approach.
+Either way, adaptive testing impacts students’ test-taking strategy because it’s a new kind of test for most high schoolers.
+ArborBridge’s tutoring team has a ton of experience in this area, and we are here to prepare students to adjust their approach.

 Need more individualized advice?